-The University received grants for specific purposes that are subject to review and audit by the grantor agencies.
-Claims against these resources are generally conditional upon compliance with the terms and conditions of grant agreements and applicable federal regulations, including the expenditures of resources for allowable purposes.
-Any disallowance resulting from a federal audit may become a liability of the University.
-In addition, the University is required to comply with the various federal regulations issued by the Office of Management and Budget.
-Failure to comply with certain system requirements of these regulations may result in questions concerning the allowance of related direct and indirect charges pursuant to such agreements.
-As of June 30, 2015, the University estimates that no material liabilities will result from such audits or questions.
 The University participates in the Federal Direct Lending Program.
 Under this program, the University receives funds from the U.S. Department of Education for Stafford and Parent PLUS Loan Programs and disburses these funds to eligible students.
 The funds can be applied to outstanding tuition and fee charges or refunded directly to the student.
 These loan proceeds are treated as student payments with the University acting as a fiduciary agent for the student.
 Therefore, the receipt of the funds from the federal government is not reflected in the federal government grants and contracts total on the Statement of Revenues, Expenses, and Changes in Net Position.
 The activity is included in the noncapital financing section of the Statement of Cash Flows.
-For the fiscal year ended June 30, 2015, cash provided by the program totaled \$55.9 million and cash used by the program totaled \$55.6 million.
+For the fiscal year ended June 30, 2016, cash provided by the program totaled \$58.2 million and cash used by the program totaled \$57.9 million.

-NOTE 19: Risk Management and Employee Health Care Plans
+NOTE 18: Risk Management and Employee Health Care Plans

-The University is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; non-performance of duty; injuries to employees; and natural disasters.
+The University is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; nonperformance of duty; injuries to employees; and natural disasters.
 The University participates in insurance plans maintained by the Commonwealth.
-The state employee health care and worker's compensation plans are administered by the Department of Human Resource Management and the risk management insurance plans are administered by the Department.
+The state employee health care and worker's compensation plans are administered by the Department of Human Resource Management and the risk management insurance plans are administered by the Department of Treasury, Division of Risk Management.
 Risk management insurance includes property, general liability, medical malpractice, faithful performance of duty bond, automobile, and air and watercraft plans.
 The University pays premiums to each of these departments for its insurance coverage.
-Further information relating to the Commonwealth's Comprehensive Annual Financial Report.
+Further information relating to the Commonwealth's insurance plans is available at the statewide level in the Commonwealth's Comprehensive Annual Financial Report.

-NOTE 20: Component Unit Financial Information
+NOTE 19: Component Unit Financial Information